 Dystopian visions of our ecological future are extremely popular these days.
 But many of these dystopias foster fear, despondency and hopelessness about the fate of our planet.
 Apocalyptic environmental scenarios often encourage survival modes, promoting violence and laissez-faire individualism along the way.
 They claim to be “realistic,” but actually train us into accepting the inevitability of a catastrophic, earth-ending future.
-I think this makes people very susceptible to manipulation, especially by certain corporate interests and their political allies.
+I think this makes people very susceptible to manipulation.
 Despairing and depressed about what’s in store for us—or focused on how to be “tough guys” in a bleak future—how can we reasonably take on the climate politics of the present?

 The answer is not simply to generate mawkish “counter-utopias.”
 Climate change involves facing the facts and taking responsibility where we can.
 But I think it also entails imagining a thriving future and taking steps toward it.
 What kinds of narratives, then, might feed “thriving imagining”?
 What kinds of music?
 Art?
 Poetry?
 Films?
 Stories?
 As one reviewer of my work put it: how do we think through what it might look like to translate our eco-activism into imaginative art forms?

 To my mind, engaging with both our love for the natural world (biophilia) and fear of the natural world (ecophobia) is of paramount importance—especially since both love and fear go together in human experiences of nature.
 While my own emphasis has always been on developing more loving and compassionate relationships with nature, I am also curious about the role of fear.
 How do we relate to a natural world which inspires awe and reverence, and yet also can generate aversion and even terror?